keniaoquendo/Project-1-EDA/README.md

 ![image](images/small_doses_bar.png)

 Trends:
-- 65+ demographic had the lowest vaccination rates out of all the groups tested.
+- 65+ demographic had the lowest vaccination rates out of all the groups.
     - We predicted this would be the highest because they were considered the highest risk group for death.
-    - We are unsure about why this was the case since each state targeted this demographic heavily
+    - We are unsure about why this was the case since each state targeted this demographic heavily.
 - All states followed the same trend in vaccination totals: 5+ > 12+ > 18+ > 65+
     - Possible explanation:
         - School age children (5+ & 12+ groups) were required to be vaccinated before going back to school
-        - 18+ group were wanting to get back to regular life faster (and possibly less fearful of adverse effects from the vaccine)
+        - 18+ group wanted to get back to regular life faster (and possibly less fearful of adverse effects from the vaccine)
         - 18+ group may have been required by their workplace to be vaccinated before returning to work in person

 ## Doses per State
- Trend: All states did not administer all doses that were distributed.
+Total doses distributed vs Total doses administered by jurisdiction
+ - XL state: New York
+- L state: Pennsylvania
+- M state: Connecticut
+- S state: Maine
  ![image](images/doses.PNG)
+  Trend: All states did not administer all doses that were distributed by the U.S. government.

 ## H1: Hypothesis Testing
-Shows independent t-tests for “2022 Population Estimate” vs “COVID-19 Deaths”
+T-tests for “2022 Population Estimate” vs “COVID-19 Deaths”
 - All p-values are far below p = 0.05:

 | Population vs COVID-19 Death | p-values |